-Thanks to the fact that all MSPs tend to have a website, you can work out plenty about how they do business without having to ask questions in person.
+Since all MSPs tend to have a website, you can learn how they do business without asking questions in person.
 This article discusses some of the things you should focus on.

 A key part of the MSP model is to provide customers with a pricing structure that is clear and predictable, hence lots of “per user,” “per device,” and “per month” models.

-Most MSPs are branching out into complementary services such as online backup, asset tracking, and even software development, all of which provide these businesses with additional revenue.
+Most MSPs are branching out into complementary services such as online backup; knowing what your competitors offer potential clients can help you pitch your services at an attractive and compelling price point., and even software development, providing these businesses with additional revenue.

-If you are feeling audacious, you could consider calling some of your competitors while posing as a potential client.
+If you feel audacious, you could consider calling some of your competitors while posing as a potential client.
 This gives you the opportunity to get a feel for their customer service skills and professionalism.

 If, after doing so, you are confident that your business delivers better standards, you can consider increasing your managed services pricing to reflect it.

 - 3 Managed Services Marketing Strategies for Cloud Services Pricing

 - 4 Mistakes Professional Services Firms Make When Pricing Services